loomio/loomio-docs/user_manual/src/index.md

 **Threads** has everything you need to know about starting discussions, attach files, link to documents and videos, formatting tools and inviting people to your discussion.
 It also includes help to quickly find your way around a thread, see participation and reorganize threads to keep discussions on track.

-## Voting
+## Decisions

-Read **Voting** to learn how to use **Proposal** and **Poll** decision-making tools to take a discussion through to a clear outcome.
+Read **Decisions** to learn how to use **Proposal** and **Poll** decision-making tools to take a discussion through to a clear outcome.
 Includes information about Proposal options and the wide range of Poll types, how to start a Proposal and Poll and how to deliver an outcome.

 ## Your Profile